-Operating expenses increased for the three months ended June 30, 2016 primarily due to higher drug development expenses associated with drug substance manufacturing activities related to pamrevlumab (FG-3019) and drug storage and distribution activities related to roxadustat, higher clinical trial expenses related to roxadustat, and higher stock-based compensation and employee-related expenses, partially offset by lower research and development outside services expense, as we had reached the cap with AstraZeneca during the fourth quarter of 2015 as discussed above, and we no longer shared 50% of the development costs compared to the prior periods.
+Operating expenses for the three months ended March 31, 2017 increased compared to the same period a year ago primarily due to higher drug development expenses associated with drug substance manufacturing activities related to pamrevlumab, higher clinical trial expenses related to roxadustat and higher stock-based compensation and employee-related expenses.
+The increases were partially offset by lower research and development outside services expense related to other HIF-PH inhibitors.